Hiking With Ben

 In the valley everything is green: the ferns, mosses, and trees.

 The hillside rose steeply away from the creek, smothered by vegetation.
 Treeferns predominated down low.
-Above them were the beech, the bigger ones with misshapen trunks, and colonized by epiphytic ferns.
-Above all were the mountain ash.
-Where the ridgeline was visible it was fringed with the silhouettes of the big trees.
+Above them were the beeches, the bigger ones with misshapen trunks, and colonized by epiphytic ferns.
+Standing above all were the mountain ash.
+Where the ridgeline was visible it was fringed with silhouettes of the big trees.

 But the valley belonged to the creek.
 The sound of water was ever-present, with the creek tumbling over a series of little cascades.
-The water was very clear, tinted golden-brown by tannin, and it flowed over a bed of pale gravel and dark stones.
-Where the stones stood proud of the water they too were covered with moss, like all else here.
+The water was clear, tinted golden-brown by tannin, and flowed over a bed of pale gravel and dark stones.
+Where the stones stood proud of the water they were covered with moss.
 The margins of the creek were guarded by soft mud, ready to swallow a misplaced foot.

-Some things are missing here though.
-Animal life is scarce, with only occasional groups of robins chittering through the low foliage.
+Some things are missing here, though.
+Animal life is scarce, with only occasional groups of robins chittering through the low foliage or scolding an intruder.
 Lyrebirds are uncommon here, though I’ve seen plenty both lower down and higher up.
 And flowers are rarely found: it’s a green world where leaves prevail, ranging from tiny beech leaves up to gigantic treefern fronds metres long.

-It feels like an untouched wilderness here, but that’s very much not the case.
+It feels like a pristine wilderness here, but that’s definitely not the case.
 A century ago this was the site of industry.
-The first clues were the earlier aqueduct, and the small cuttings and embankments of the tramway formation.
-There are other clues here in the valley too: one beech tree has grown around an old steel rail4 so that it now pierces the middle of the trunk.
-Further along there’s another rail on the ground looking just like a moss-covered tree root.
+The first clues were the earlier aqueduct and the small cuttings and embankments of the tramway formation.
+There are other clues here in the valley too: one beech tree has grown around an old steel rail4 which now pierces the middle of the trunk.
+Further along there’s another rail on the ground looking like a moss-covered tree root.
 Further up the mountain there are a couple more relics waiting to be found.

 The tramway was used to plunder the mountain ash from the forest, stripping it bare, so only a few of the truly huge trees are left.
 Others have grown since, but they need much more time to achieve their full size.
 For all that though, it is remarkable how well the forest has recovered.

-As I walked along beside the creek I reached the wreckage of a few trees that had fallen together in a bunch over the winter.
+As I walked along beside the creek I reached the wreckage of a few trees that had fallen together over the winter.
 I scrambled through the mess of slippery trunks and branches, which slid and broke under my weight.

-Spaced out along the valley were a few more mountain ash logs that had long since come down across the track.
+Spaced out along the valley were a few more mountain ash logs that had long ago come down across the track.
 But unlike the first one, these I could walk under.
-It was just as well, since these logs were so big — easily two metres thick — that climbing over them would be impractical, and so long that going around them would be very difficult.
+It was just as well, since they were so big — easily two metres thick — that climbing over them would be impractical, and so long that going around them would be very difficult.
 These trees look big when upright, but when lying on the ground their true size is astounding.

 My landmark beech.